nherbaut/nherbaut.github.io/_research/sustainability_en.md

 [^3]: **Trust and AI**: see the theses of Eddy Kiomba (2022–2025) and Yuntian Ding (2024–2027).

-[^4]: In this document, I use slightly different terminology — **Flows-Infrastructure-Needs (FIB)** — as it more clearly reflects the materialities of the concepts at play.
+[^4]: In this document, I use slightly different terminology — **Flows-Infrastructure-Needs (FIN)** — as it more clearly reflects the materialities of the concepts at play.

 [^5]: Deloitte forecasts an increase in electricity consumption linked to AI from 1680 TWh to 3550 TWh per year by 2050.